karthikbolla/Chatting-Application-Project/README.md

 ## Features:
 * Real-time messaging using client-server architecture.
 * GUI developed using AWT and Swing libraries.
-* Ability to send and receive messages, including images and files.
+* Ability to send and receive messages.

  ## Technologies Used:
 * Java